fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 dataset that could be clearly separated, but right now there is a lot of noise, which makes the separation hard to see even for humans.
-You can find the full code for the two-layer neural network as well as for the generation of these samples in the Chapter 1 GitHub repo:
+You can find the full code for the two-layer neural network as well as for the generation of these samples in the Lab 1 GitHub repo: